interlay/interbtc-spec/interbtc-spec/docs/source/spec/vault-registry.rst

 withdrawCollateral
 ------------------

 A vault can withdraw its *free* collateral at any time, as long as the collateralization ratio remains above the ``SecureCollateralThreshold``.
-Collateral that is currently being used to back issued PolkaBTC remains locked until the vault is used for a redeem request (full release can take multiple redeem requests).
+Collateral that is currently being used to back issued interbtc remains locked until the vault is used for a redeem request (full release can take multiple redeem requests).

 Specification